ezhoureal/myGPT/README.md

 ### manual_grad

 ### Tokenizer
 Uses Byte Pair Encoding (BPE) tokenizer.
 The initial python implementation is under directory `tokenizer_py`.
-A Rust rewrite is in progress under `src` for better performance.
+A Rust rewrite is under `tokenizer_rust` for better performance.

 Compile rust binding with `maturin develop --uv`.
 If you're getting this warning:
 `⚠️ Warning: failed to set package as editable: failed to get version of install backend`, try run `uv pip install -e .` to manually install the package.

+To benchmark performance of the two implementations, run `pytest tests/test_tokenizer_speed.py -s`.
+On my local device, I'm experiencing ~10x speedup in training and >100x speedup in encoding with the Rust implementation.

 ## Testing
 to run the test suite, run `pytest` and `cargo test` in the root directory